 “Specific intent” refers to an intentional plan or action by the participant to impact the performance or results of testing such participant’s product or solution, or the performance or results of any other participant’s product or solution.

-If any general improvements are made to any products or solutions while a test is knowingly being conducted, such improvements should be disclosed to the Tester.
+If any general improvements are made to any products or solutions, such improvements should be disclosed to the Tester.

 Informative Reference.
 This standard does not prohibit any general improvements meant for the end user, such as standard cloud updates.
 Rather, it is meant to address behavior by a vendor to adjust a product and specifically skew test results.